macbesu/o2o-wxapp-pc/README.md

 # o2o-wxapp-pc
-🍕 a full-stack application of O2O ( H5 section )
+🍕 a full-stack application of O2O ( pc section )